JeanRBDev/api-viacep/README.md

 # api-viacep
-Integrating and testing ViaCep API on a personal project
+Integrating and testing ViaCep API on a personal project to test its functionality.

-WIP